NERSC/sc22-dl-tutorial/README.md

 ### Code basics

 To submit a multi-GPU job, use the `submit_pm.sh` with the `-n` option set to the desired number of GPUs.
-For example, to launch a training with 4 GPUs (which is all available GPUs on each Perlmutter GPU node), do
+For example, to launch a training with 4 GPUs (which is all available GPUs on each Perlmutter GPU node), you will use commands like:
 ```
-sbatch -n 4 submit_pm.sh
+sbatch -n 4 submit_pm.sh [OPTIONS]
 ```
 This script automatically uses the slurm flags `--ntasks-per-node 4`, `--cpus-per-task 32`, `--gpus-per-task 1`, so slurm will allocate one process for each GPU we request, and give each process 1/4th of the CPU resources available on a Perlmutter GPU node.
 This way, multi-node trainings can easily be launched simply by setting `-n` greater than 4.

+*Question: why do you think we run 1 task (cpu process) per GPU, instead of 1 task per node (each running 4 GPUs)?*

 PyTorch `DistributedDataParallel`, or DDP for short, is flexible and can initialize process groups with a variety of methods.
 For this code, we will use the standard approach of initializing via environment variables, which can be easily read from the slurm environment.
 Take a look at the `export_DDP_vars.sh` helper script, which is used by our job script to expose for PyTorch DDP the global rank and node-local rank of each process, along with the total number of ranks and the address and port to use for network communication.
 In the [`train.py`](train.py) script, near the bottom in the main script execution, we set up the distributed backend using these environment variables via `torch.distributed.init_proces_group`.